marcotoronto/rdm-test/content/05-3_Admin_Access.md

 ### Theme
 {: .no_toc}

 You can change the look of the Dataverse collection, including colour scheme, adding a logo, tagline, and website link.
-You can also choose to inherit theme from the University of British Columbia Dataverse collection.
+You can also choose to inherit the theme from the University of British Columbia Dataverse collection.
+See below the UBC Farm these embedded in their Dataverse collection.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-theme.png" width="550"/> </p>